 Council Member Wahl said he was a little confused about how the Fire District became involved, and how the Town dealt with fire reviews previously.
-His understanding was the Fire District was the Town's fire protection even if the Council does not adopt this ordinance.
-Did the District approached the Town?
+His understanding was they Fire District were the Town's fire protection even if the Council does not adopt this ordinance.
+Had the District approached the Town?